AYUB-NBP/Ollama-Voice-Chat/Readme.md

-- And of course, use :
+- And finally, use :
-    pip install requirements.txt
+    pip install -r requirements.txt

 USAGE